Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - At home, the Raiders have one win ATS (1-2) as 1-point underdogs or more.

-- Las Vegas has gone over the total in four of five games at home this season.
+- Las Vegas has hit the over in four of five games at home this year.

-- On the road, Cincinnati is 3-2 overall and 3-2 against the spread.
+- Cincinnati is 3-2 overall, and 3-2 against the spread, in away games.

-- Away from home, the Bengals have one win ATS (1-1) as 1-point favorites or more.

-- This season, in five road games, Cincinnati has hit the over twice.
+- Cincinnati has hit the over twice in five road games this year.

 Powered by Data Skrive.